The Effect of a Sensory Impairment

 Amplifying the RNIB guidance, Frederickson and Cline7 note that curriculum requirements for children with visual impairments ‘will extend beyond the National Curriculum and encompass extra learning tasks around mobility, independence and access.’
 And, as the DfE’s Early Support8 document advises, such additional requirements will usually include essential enabling skills like learning to read via Braille or Moon systems, and developing fluent ICT skills as early as possible.

 As with other SEN issues, those with hearing and/or visual impairments will not necessarily see themselves primarily as ‘impaired’ – a perspective actively supported by the UN Convention on the Rights of Persons with Disabilities11, which determines that:

 ‘Persons with disabilities shall be entitled, on an equal basis with others, to recognition and support of their specific cultural and linguistic identity, including sign languages and deaf culture.’

-High-profile Deaf and Blind role models and cultural groups – often habitually adopting these capitalised descriptors – have ensured that the ‘medical model’, which characterises these major impairments as a ‘deficit’, has been counterbalanced by a ‘social model’ which recognises these conditions alone neither define nor diminish a person’s social worth.
-Accompanied by an understandably robust advocacy, these movements have already given fresh impetus to enabling technologies and assured widespread appreciation that, given equality of access, those with hearing and visual impairment can achieve to precisely the same degree as ‘normal’ hearing and sighted populations.
+High-profile Deaf and Blind role models and cultural groups – often habitually adopting these capitalised descriptors – have ensured that the ‘medical model’, which characterises sensory impairment as a ‘deficit’, has been counterbalanced by a ‘social model’ which recognises these conditions alone neither define nor diminish a person’s social worth.
+Accompanied by an understandably robust advocacy, these movements have already given fresh impetus to enabling technologies and assured widespread appreciation that, given equality of access, those with a hearing or visual sensory impairment can achieve to precisely the same degree as ‘normal’ hearing and sighted populations.